Books

 THE 6 STAGES OF HEALING FROM CHILDHOOD FAMILY TRAUMA

-Most of us are only starting to become aware of how our foundational years contribute to who we are today.
+Most of us are only starting to become aware of how our past contributes to who we are today.

 For many, understanding our trauma is not about blame, but about understanding, learning, and growing.